 1 Timothy 2:4, “Who will have all men to be saved, and to come unto the knowledge of the truth.”

 The Arminian response to this verse would clearly be proud confirmation that God wishes all to be saved.
-If He wishes all to be saved, would predetermining the eternal fate of some be contrary to His desire?
+If He wishes all to be saved wouldn’t predetermining the eternal fate of some be contrary to His desire?

 The Calvinist response, on the other hand, seems more accurate on the exegetical side of things, at least on the surface.
 Pastor John Samson, a writer on reformationtheology.com, sees the verse as an example of hyperbole, indicating the phrase “all men” actually means “all kinds” of men, broadening the scope from every person on earth to merely every kind of person.
 Verse 2 in the same passage seems to support this, narrowing the scope to kings.
 However, the reason to deny the verse above, it seems, rests partially on the literal impossibility to pray for every person individually.

 The problem is the position of failure is non-existent if we again provide cultural context.
 Since the nature of ancient relationships regarding a higher power and a lower class group was one based on patronage, a patron was hardly seen as a failure if the client rejected his care.
 Shame would have been on the client for rejecting such an offer, not on the patron.
 Likewise, God, being our patron, cannot be said to have failed if we refuse to accept His gift of salvation.
-The shame would be on our heads as our view of Hell in link three below confirms.
-God’s sovereignty would not be denounced in the slightest.
-In actuality, it would be affirmed (I will explore this further in the article on Unconditional Election).
+The shame and disgrace would be on our heads and God’s sovereignty would not be denounced in the slightest.